vrockai/pipeline-test/docs/content.md

 ---

-## Timing matters: age-dependent impacts of the social environment and host selection on the avian gut microbiota
+## Timing matters: age-dependent impacts of the social environment and host selection on the avian gut microbiota.
+ 26.11.2022, _Ö Maraci, A Antonatou-Papaioannou, S Jünemann, K Engel, O Castillo-Gutiérrez, T Busche, J Kalinowski, BA Caspers_

+The establishment of the gut microbiota in early life is a critical process that influences the development and fitness of vertebrates.
+However, the relative influence of transmission from the early social environment and host selection throughout host ontogeny remains understudied, particularly in avian species.
+We conducted conspecific and heterospecific cross-fostering experiments in zebra finches (Taeniopygia guttata) and Bengalese finches (Lonchura striata domestica) under controlled conditions and repeatedly sampled the faecal microbiota of these birds over the first 3 months of life.
+We thus documented the development of the gut microbiota and characterised the relative impacts of the early social environment and host selection due to species-specific characteristics and individual genetic backgrounds across ontogeny by using 16S ribosomal RNA gene sequencing.

 [Source](https://doi.org/10.1186/s40168-022-01401-0)

+10.1186/s40168-022-01401-0

 ---